nvda-es/devguides_translation/original_docs/spladdoninternals.md

 * Switch time: three number entry fields denoting when to switch to this profile (hour and minute) and the duration of this show (minutes).

 Once the data is gathered, NVDA will first check if trigger date checkboxes are checked (if no checkboxes are checked, the profile is removed).
 Next, NVDA will see if another profile has taken the given time slot, and if not, will proceed to store the next trigger date and time (will not be saved until OK button is clicked from the main add-on settings dialog).

+#### Profile caching

+Note: profile caching was a core component of broadcast profiles management from add-on 7.0 to 21.10 and is documented for historical reasons.

+More recent computers ship with a type of drive called a solid-state drive (sSD).
+This is the internal disk version of a high-quality flash drive that is larger (physically and in capacity) than a typical USB flash drive.
+Unlike a spinning hard drives, solid-state drives use flash memory to store information, and therefore data can be read and written faster.

+One downside of an SSD is limited data writes.
+Flash memory can endure a limited number of read and write cycles before data cannot be written to a specific location.
+To avoid this, system software will do its best to store new content across the entire disk so every location can store content (this is called ware leveling).

+To help prolong SSD life, add-on 7.0 introduced broadcast profile caching.
+Whenever profiles (including normal profile) are loaded from disk the first time, a copy of settings stored in profiles is stored in an online cache, a dictionary with profile names as keys, which in turn refers to the dictionary view of profile settings.
+When profiles are saved, the contents of the profile to be saved is compared to this online cache and the profile contents will be written to disk if settings are changed.
+This assumption takes advantage of the fact that users would not change add-on settings every time Studio is used.

+At first profile caching was seen as a way to increase SSD life.
+But it was later discovered that the caching mechanism made profile save procedure complex.
+Further, the SSD technology is more robust in 2021 compared to the first time profile caching was introduced (2016), therefore profile caching mechanism was removed in add-on 21.10.

 This concludes a detailed tour of Studio app module internals.
 The rest of the article will focus on SPL Studio Utilities global plugin, encoder support and a few thoughts on how the add-on is developed, starting with a tour of SPL Controller layer commands.